peakwatts/beta/privacy.md

 * Display resolution
 * App version

+For subscription processing purpose your device will be assigned with a random anonymous ID.
+This ID is used to determine subscription status and provide you with additional features in case subscription is active.

 ### b) In-ride Data Collection
 In order to provide the Service app needs access to your current location as well as other cycling-related data which can be obtained from the device or external sensors.